deviantony/docker-elk/README.md

     Its value isn't used by any core component, but [extensions](#how-to-enable-the-provided-extensions) use it to connect to Elasticsearch.

+    > **Note**
-    *:information_source: In case you don't plan on using any of the provided [extensions](#how-to-enable-the-provided-extensions), or prefer to create your own roles and users to authenticate these services, it is safe to remove the `ELASTIC_PASSWORD` entry from the `.env` file altogether after the stack has been initialized.*
+    > In case you don't plan on using any of the provided [extensions](#how-to-enable-the-provided-extensions), or
+    > prefer to create your own roles and users to authenticate these services, it is safe to remove the
+    > `ELASTIC_PASSWORD` entry from the `.env` file altogether after the stack has been initialized.

     Replace the password of the `logstash_internal` user inside the `.env` file with the password generated in the previous step.
 Its value is referenced inside the Logstash pipeline file (`logstash/pipeline/logstash.conf`).